frioux/blog/content/posts/concurrency-and-async-in-perl.md

 I did a tiny bit of POE in the distant past of 2006, but I didn't understand what I was doing so we'll ignore that.)
 AnyEvent is really easy to jump into and tends to work fairly well.
-The fundamental way that AnyEvent works is just with normal perl variables and what are called `condvars` which are basically a weirdly named Future/Promise.
+The fundamental way that AnyEvent works is just with normal perl variables and what are called `condvars` which are sorta like semaphores.

 So here's the example I came up with for AnyEvent: